Silver Bulletin #4

 THE SILVER BULLETIN

-I apologise for not writing in a long while.
+I have not written in a while.
 I fell off the bandwagon and just didn’t feel motivated to write.
-But then this tweet appearing on my feed inspired me into action.
+But then this tweet appeared on my feed and inspired me into action.

 #INSPIRATION